raspishake/rsudp/docs/testing.rst

 and sounds.

-Testing can also be useful for discovering whether or not a specific piece of data will trigger the alarm settings in a custom settings file.
+Testing can also be useful for discovering whether or not a specific piece of data will trigger the alarm using settings from a custom settings file.
 For instructions on how to do that, see :ref:`test_settings` and :ref:`custom_data` below.

 .. note::